 - Tin cans, plastic bottles and tubs – these can be crafted into anything from desk caddies to funky planters.

 - Twine – I especially love the Nutscene coloured twines.

-There are many more things in my craft cupboard besides the essentials.
-It’s so easy to get carried away when buying crafting supplies and end up with too much stuff.
+There are many more things in my craft cupboard beside the essentials.
+It’s easy to get carried away when buying crafting supplies and end up with too much stuff.

-Much of the storage solutions I use to organise my crafting essentials have been craft projects and upcycles in themselves.
+Much of the storage solutions I use to organise my crafting essentials have been craft projects and upcycles.

-Once you have your craft cupboard stocked with essentials then you might want to check out these craft round-ups for inspiration.
+Once you have your craft cupboard stocked with essentials, you might want to check out these craft round-ups for inspiration.